Superradiance-Mediated Photon Storage for Broadband Quantum Memory

-Finally, we make a performance comparison (efficiency, optical depth, bandwidth, and control-power) between SR and other memory approaches, including Autler-Townes-Splitting (ATS)~\cite{saglamyurek2018coherent,PhysRevA.100.012314,saglamyurek2019single,saglamyurek2021storing} and electromagnetically-induced-transparency (EIT)~\cite{PhysRevLett.84.5094,PhysRevA.65.022314,hsiao2018highly}, which are examples of non-adiabatic and adiabatic protocols, respectively.
-We base this comparison on the adiabaticity parameter, corresponding to $T_{\rm P} d \gamma = 2$ (SR); $T_{\rm P} d \gamma = 14$ (ATS); and $T_{\rm P} d \gamma = 60$ (EIT), for a broadband, exponential probe with $T_{\rm P} \ll 1/\gamma$.
-For a given probe duration, the optical depth required for optimal SR efficiency is 7 times lower than in an ATS memory and 30 times lower than in an EIT memory (Fig.~\ref{fig:performance}a).
+Finally, we make a performance comparison (in terms of efficiency, optical depth, bandwidth, and control power) between SR and other memory approaches, including Autler-Townes splitting (ATS)~\cite{saglamyurek2018coherent,PhysRevA.100.012314,saglamyurek2019single,saglamyurek2021storing} and electromagnetically induced transparency (EIT)~\cite{PhysRevLett.84.5094,PhysRevA.65.022314,hsiao2018highly}, which are examples of non-adiabatic and adiabatic protocols, respectively.
+We base this comparison on typical adiabaticity parameters, corresponding to $T_{\rm P} d \gamma = 2$ (SR); $T_{\rm P} d \gamma = 14$ (ATS); and $T_{\rm P} d \gamma = 60$ (EIT), for a broadband, exponential probe with $T_{\rm P} \ll 1/\gamma$.
+For a given bandwidth (probe duration), the optical depth required for optimal SR efficiency is 7 times lower than in an ATS memory and 30 times lower than in an EIT memory (Fig.~\ref{fig:performance}a).
 Equivalently, for a given optical depth, the bandwidth that can be optimally stored using the SR protocol is higher than the corresponding bandwidth in the ATS and EIT protocols by the same factors, showing that SR protocol is the fastest among all protocols that are suitable for homogeneously-broadened transitions (Fig.~\ref{fig:performance}b).
-Furthermore, Fig.~\ref{fig:performance}c shows the scaling of the optimal peak control intensity ($\propto \Omega_{\rm C}^{2}$) as a function of probe bandwidth $B$: the optimal $\Omega_{\rm C}$ scales linearly as $\Omega_{\rm ATS}$ = $2\pi (0.6B)$; $\Omega_{\rm EIT}$ = $2\pi (2B)$; and $\Omega_{\rm SR}$ = $2\pi (9B)$, implying that orders of magnitude larger control-power is required for the SR protocol.
-In sum, SR memory operates optimally at substantially lower optical depths than ATS and EIT memories, but its demand on control-power is significantly larger.
+Furthermore, Fig.~\ref{fig:performance}c shows scaling of the optimal peak control intensity ($\propto \Omega_{\rm C}^{2}$) as a function of probe bandwidth $B$, with $\Omega_{\rm ATS}$ = $2\pi (2B)$; $\Omega_{\rm EIT}$ = $2\pi (6.6B)$; and $\Omega_{\rm SR}$ = $2\pi (31.2B)$, implying orders of magnitude larger control-power is required for the SR protocol.
+In sum, SR memory operates optimally at substantially lower optical depths, but its demand on control-power is significantly larger.
+A protocol's resource dependence (on $d$ and $\Omega_{\rm C}$) plays a crucial role in determining the impact of fundamental noise processes on the storage fidelity.
+In particular, photonic four-wave-mixing (FWM) noise bears an exponential and quadratic scaling to the optical depth and control power, respectively~\cite{Lauk2013,Romanov2016,Geng2014}, and as such, the FWM strength associated with an optimal SR memory can be a factor of 3-7 times lower than that for an adiabatic memory~\cite{saglamyurek2021storing,supplementary}.